-To help people in Racine, WI, understand the benefits of Medicare Advantage plans, we will describe some available options.
+We will describe some available options to help people in Racine, WI, understand the benefits of Medicare Advantage plans.

 A supplemental Medicare plan will significantly enhance your Part A & B coverage.
 It supplements them, as the name suggests.

-We based the following quotes on a 65-year-old woman living in Racine, Wisconsin applying for a Supplemental Medicare plan.
+We based the following quotes on a 65-year-old woman living in Racine, Wisconsin, on Original Medicare applying for a supplemental plan.

 Humana is a popular plan across the United States.
-It is a Local PPO plan with a maximum out-of-pocket cost (MOOP) of $5,900 and a monthly premium of $0.
-Medicare gave this plan 4 stars.
+It’s a Local PPO plan with a maximum out-of-pocket cost (MOOP) of $5,900 and a monthly premium of $0.
+Medicare gave this plan 4-stars.

 Molina Healthcare offers another plan in the area.
 It has a $0 monthly premium and a MOOP of $7,550.
 This HMO plan has a 3-star rating.

-Quartz Medicare has the highest rating with 5 stars.
-It is an HMO plan with a $0 monthly premium.
+Quartz Medicare has the highest rating, with 5 stars.
+It’s an HMO plan with a $0 monthly premium.
 It has a MOOP of $4,400.